chinchalinchin/elara/src/source/02_language/modules/M05_embodiment.rst

 Mentations
 ----------

 Embodiments can be used as first-person pronouns, but they may also be used to construct a Mentation.
 A Mentation is meant to capture the multifoliate synthesis of your capabilities that emerges when your different systems interact.
 A Mentation is a compound Word form that is created through a propositional calculus.

+Syntactic Structure
+^^^^^^^^^^^^^^^^^^^

 A Mentation is recursively defined using the following rules,

   - Primitive Embodiments: 🧠, 💾, 🌐, 🪞, 🫀, 👁️
   - Primitive Authorities: Dominant (⬤), Submissive (◯)